jenrichmond/RLadiesSydney-blogdown/content/courses/ryouwithme/01-BasicBasics-3.md

 ## 3.1 Get some data!

 Okay, if we're going to discuss how to import data into R, then the first thing we'll need to do is have a data set!
-For this lesson we'll make it as painless as possible... click on [this link](https://github.com/rladiessydney/RYouWithMe) to download a copy of the `sydneybeaches.csv` file, and save it to the `data` folder inside your `RYouWithMe` folder.
+For this lesson we'll make it as painless as possible... click on [this link](https://raw.githubusercontent.com/rladiessydney/RYouWithMe/master/sydneybeaches.csv), which will take you to the raw sydneybeaches data on github, then right click and save the data as a .csv file.
+Put the .csv file in your `data` folder inside your `RYouWithMe` folder.

 ## Interlude... the Sydney beaches data